Photo by Romain V on Unsplash

 If you are not happy with your current job, you are not alone.
 Most people are dissatisfied with theirs.
 Quitting your job is a big decision and sometimes you have done whatever you can but staying is just not possible.

-1. Your health is affected.
+Your health is affected.

 Exactly what is your favorite part of the day?
-If it’s lunch break, knocking off, or daydreaming about a colleague’s mistake or misfortune, it may be time to begin searching for a new job.
+If it is lunch break, knocking off, or daydreaming about a colleague’s mistake or misfortune, it may be time to begin searching for a new job.
 While our work will always be “work”, it must likewise be something we take pleasure in doing.
 A least one third of each day is a very long time to be spent being unhappy.

-3. You feel marginalised.
+You feel marginalized.

 You have been excluded in meetings, your duties have been reduced, and your opinions are no longer solicited.
 You should, obviously, take this up with your boss.
 However, be prepared it may be a hint, and you may wish to take it.

-4. You have a better offer.
+You have a better offer.

 Ask yourself how you got that offer, the interviews, and the referrals.
 And then ask yourself what do you mean by “better”?
 Honestly evaluate what inspires you and what you truly desire and require, be it money, power, a shorter commute, independence, or simply just more time at home.
 If the new job offers you that, do not be hesitate to go all out.

-5. You can’t move up.
+You cannot move up.

-6. You’re not learning anymore.
+You are not learning anymore.

-In this time and age, you are not likely to stick with any one company for many years that’s why you need to constantly be developing yourself and learning new skills.
+In this time and age, you are not likely to stick with any one company for many years that is why you need to constantly be developing yourself and learning new skills.
 If you do not have that chance in your current job then it might be time to look for a new one.

-7. You’re been promoted away from what you love.
+You have been promoted away from what you love.

 Maybe you were an excellent salesman therefore were promoted to a manager.
-You don’t actually dislike your task or company, however you get hardly any fulfillment from it as to when you first began your profession.
+You do not actually dislike your task or company, however you get hardly any fulfillment from it as to when you first began your profession.
 If this holds true for you, it may be time to rethink your professional growth and find a job that reconciles you with your real passion.

-8. You can see the handwriting on the wall.
+You can see the handwriting on the wall.

 The business you are working for is in difficulty and you are stressed over being retrenched.
 It is time to start looking for a new job now while you still have a little leverage.

-9. You don’t fit in.
+You do not fit in.

 Perhaps your company offers services and products you do not agree with or inflate their quality or worth to clients.
 Maybe the company culture is extremely hierarchical and you wish to be someplace more democratic.
-If you cannot align your values with the company’s then you’re not likely to be happy or successful.
+If you cannot align your values with the company’s then you are not likely to be happy or successful.

-10. You’ve burned your bridges.
+You have burned your bridges.

-Disputes can be ironed out, however, if your rapport with your colleagues has been wrecked beyond repair and your reputation ruined, it might be time to leave.
+Disputes can be ironed out, however, if your rapport with your colleagues has been wrecked beyond repair and your reputation ruined, it might be time to quit.
 Make sure the same problem does not repeat in your new environment.

+Nobody can make this decision for you.
 What other reasons can you think of?
 Should you hang on your job in this economy no matter what?
 Share your views in the comments below: